IronWifi/docs/user_Guide/Account/white_label.md

 To set up an alias, do the following:

-1. Identify the type of hostname that your WiFi vendor requires.
+1. Identify the type of subdomain that your WiFi vendor requires.
 You can see the required format in the Captive Portal settings after you select your WiFi Vendor.
-Depending on the required format, make the following changes to your DNS server settings:

-        1. splash.YOUR_DOMAIN
-           - add a CNAME record and redirect host splash.YOUR_DOMAIN to ghs.googlehosted.com
-           - ask the IronWifi support team to add your domain alias to Google Apps Engine settings.
-           - Cooperate with the support team during the domain validation process

-        2. splash-static.YOUR_DOMAIN
+Identify used subdomain format, it can be one of the following - splash.DOMAIN, splash-static.DOMAIN, or splashUNIQUE_ID.DOMAIN.

-           - Add an A record and connect splash-static.YOUR_DOMAIN to 35.184.225.240 (US region), or 35.195.230.167 (EU region), or 35.201.240.80 (Asia Pacific region)
+2. Add a CNAME record and redirect host splash.YOUR_DOMAIN, splash-static, or splashUNIQUE_ID to 35.184.225.240 (US region), or 35.195.230.167 (EU region), or 35.201.240.80 (Asia Pacific region)

-           - generate an SSL certificate for this sub-domain and send both private key and public certificate to the IronWifi support team.
+3. Generate an SSL certificate for this sub-domain and send both private key and public certificate to the IronWifi support team at support@ironwifi.com.
+You can get a valid SSL certificate for free here - (https://www.sslforfree.com/)

-        3. splashUNIQUE_ID.YOUR_DOMAIN
-           - Add a CNAME record and redirect splashUNIQUE_ID.YOUR_DOMAIN to ghs.googlehosted.com.
-UNIQUE_ID is displayed in the Captive Portal settings in IronWifi Console
-           - ask the IronWifi support team to add your domain alias to Google Apps Engine settings.
-           - cooperate with the support team during the domain validation process

-2. You can get a valid SSL certificate for free here - https://www.sslforfree.com/
-3. Update your WiFi controller with a new URL and test to confirm everything works fine.
+4. Update your WiFi controller with the new URL and test to confirm everything works fine.